brunopc-net/DocusaurusSrc/blog/2023-09-21-Outlive-your-project-bankruptcy/index.md

 Software engineering is unique in the sense that code doesn't wear out.
 Computers are digital: therefore, results are either exact or wrong.
 Code never lies: it will execute exactly how you wrote it.
 If the code stays the same, the result and the execution cost will be the same from the 1st to the 1,000,000th execution.
 No need to clean or to replace parts.
 Contrary to other fields, time will not change the quality of the result.

 Every time you edit the code, you have to change the already existent codebase that is, by definition, describing a exact behavior.
 So every time you're touching it, you pose the risk of completely ruin the end result of the algorithm.
-That's why, in the field of software engineering, people are often afraid to edit the code.
+That's why developpers are often afraid to edit the code.
 If they have to implement a new feature, they will often do it outside of the existing codebase.
 The problem with that?
 Duplicated logic, exponential code growth: the code will complexify more and more as time pass.
 This is our second iceberg: [technical dept](https://en.wikipedia.org/wiki/Technical_debt).

 > Shipping first time code is like going into debt.
 A little debt speed development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a standstill under the debt load of an unconsolidated implementation.
 >